mendicant-original/newman/README.md

 help from several other folks.

-It is based on an assignment from Mendicant University's January 2011 core skills course, and was also used as a sample application for the Practicing Ruby newsletter.
+It is based on an assignment from Mendicant University's January 2011 core skills course, and was also used as a sample application for the [Practicing Ruby](http://practicingruby.com) journal.
 The original inspiration for this project came from some code written by [Brent Vatne](http://community.mendicantuniversity.org/people/brentvatne), as well as from the general ideas behind Rack and Sinatra.